-We next asked how the inclusion of the distractor cursors in the Three Cursor group influenced adaptation.
+We next asked how the inclusion of the distractor cursors in the three cursor group influenced adaptation.
 Specifically, we formulated two possible models to account for the attenuation.

-The Error Averaging model, inspired by Kasuga and colleagues (Kasuga et al., 2013), proposes that the error from each cursor is processed simultaneously and contributes towards learning (Equation 1).
-By this model, the attenuation effect for the Three Cursor group is reflected in a reduction in the learning term, B_t , relative to what it would be in the One Cursor case.
-Kasuga and colleagues observed a reduction of 0.57 for B_t in their three cursor conditions relative to the One Cursor condition.
-This value is consistent with our observed attenuation of 0.55 for the Three Cursor group in Experiment 1a (Three Cursor aftereffect divided by the One Cursor aftereffect).
+The error averaging model, inspired by Kasuga and colleagues (Kasuga et al., 2013), proposes that the error from each cursor is processed simultaneously and contributes toward learning (Equation 1).
+By this model, the attenuation effect for the three cursor group is reflected in a reduction in the learning term, B_t , relative to what it would be in the one cursor case.
+Kasuga and colleagues observed a reduction of 0.57 for B_t in their three cursor conditions relative to the one cursor condition.
+This value is consistent with our observed attenuation of 0.55 for the three